Japan Business Manager Visa RENEWAL

 Generally, the first renewal after the initial year is granted for another 1-year period.
 Subsequent renewal periods (such as a 3-year or 5-year extension) depend heavily on your business’s ongoing financial health and sustainability.

-Key Criteria for Visa Renewal
+Key Criteria for Business Visa Renewal

 The Immigration Bureau evaluates the following primary factors: